 We provide integrated computer systems for in-house and outsourced data processing to commercial banks, credit unions and other financial institutions.
 We have developed and acquired banking and credit union application software systems that we market, together with compatible computer hardware, to these financial institutions.
 We also perform data conversion and software implementation services for our systems and provide continuing customer support services after the systems are implemented.
-For our customers who prefer not to make an up-front capital investment in software and hardware, we provide our full range of products and services on an outsourced basis through our eight data centers in six physical locations and 20 item-processing centers located throughout the United States.
+For our customers who prefer not to make an up-front capital investment in software and hardware, we provide our full range of products and services on an outsourced basis through our eight data centers in six physical locations and 12 item-processing centers located throughout the United States.

 A detailed discussion of the major components of the results of operations follows.
-All amounts are in thousands and discussions compare fiscal 2008 to fiscal 2007 and compare fiscal 2006.
+All dollar amounts are in thousands and discussions compare fiscal 2009 to fiscal 2008 and compare fiscal 2008 to fiscal 2007.